Competition

 for Sustainable Economic Development;

-“officer”, in respect of a commercial entity, means –
+“officer”, in respect of an undertaking, means –

 (a) a